Martin-Biomed/wifi-data-acquisition-server/README.md

 Note: To build using the VSCode extension, ensure that the "CMakeLists.txt" file is pointing to the location of the "v5.1.2" folder.

 Project Locations: Projects created using ESP-IDF create their own folder structure.
-I have chosen to save the projects at the same directory level as the "v5.1.2" folder.
+I have chosen to save the "v5.1.2" folder within the Git project to source control the default ESP-IDF libraries I am using.

 ## How to use ESP-IDF with VSCode